 What Are Statins?

-Statins are drugs that assist decrease cholesterol levels by preventing the enzyme HMG-CoA reductase from producing new cholesterol.
+Statins are drugs that assist in decreasing cholesterol levels by preventing the enzyme HMG-CoA reductase from producing new cholesterol.
 The risk of heart disease, heart attacks, and strokes is decreased with statins by lowering cholesterol levels and this is the main purpose of this medicine.

 Uses Of Statins

-Statins are primarily prescribed for individuals with high cholesterol levels or those at an increased risk of cardiovascular disease or heart disease.
-They are often recommended to patients with a history of heart disease, diabetes, or other risk factors this medicine can be beneficial in many ways.
+The primary use of statins is for the individuals with increased cholesterol levels or those who have an increased risk of cardiovascular disease or heart disease.
+For such people as patients with a heart disease history, diabetes or any risk factors this medicine may be helpful in various ways.

 Side Effects Of Statins